BxptisteM/Whanos/docs/COMPARATIVE_STUDY.md

-# Study on Technological Choices for a DevOps Project
+# Study on Technological Choices for the Whanos Project

 ## Terraform